 Camarones Enchilados is basically shrimp thrown into a Sofrito.
 So really you are just cooking your onions, and peppers in the seasoning, throwing in the tomato sauce and it’s done.
 You throw the shrimp in a few minutes before serving.
 The flavors are so delicious that people will think you were working on it all day.

-Abuela’s Camarones Enchilados is pure fire.
-There is just no other word for it.
-This is an absolute star dish.
-It’s beautiful and it’s delicious.
+Camarones Enchilados is an absolute star dish.
+It’s beautiful to look at and it’s even more delicious to eat.
 The best part is, that it is actually really easy to do, and doesn’t take too much time.
-You can already start planning your next dinner party.
+So take out that calendar, you can already start planning your next dinner party.

-What makes this a star?
 Camarones Enchiladas is just full of incredible flavor.
-The crazy part is how so all this flavor can build so quickly.
 This dish from start to finish could be on the table in 40 minutes.
+It’s impressive how all this flavor can build so quickly.
 The peppers, onions, garlic all marry together so beautifully in the tomato sauce.
-The colors pop.
-It’s just a party for your eyes and your mouth.
+The colors just pop.
+It is an absolute party for the eyes and the mouth.

-If you are hosting a dinner party and you are pressed for time.
-You can even make the sofrito the night before, and just heat it up when it’s time.
+- If you are hosting a dinner party and you are pressed for time.
+You can even make the Sofrito Sauce the night before, and just heat it up when it’s time.
 Then just throw in the shrimp and once again- You’re a hero.
 Not just any hero, a food hero.